 Royal Regiment of Fusiliers Museum

-Discover a hidden gem, the Royal Regiment of Fusiliers Museum tells the story of 300 years of the Royal Warwickshire Regiment.
-Explore the past – find out how soldiers lived, about Field Marshals Slim and Montgomery, Bobby the mascot and a female soldier.
+Discover a hidden gem, the Museum tells the story of the county infantry regiment from 1674 to today.
+Explore the past; find tales of heroism with the sinking of the Birkenhead and gallantry with Victoria Cross winners, famous people like Field Marshal Montgomery, Bobby the antelope mascot and a female soldier.
 The displays also include some hands-on activities for families and special events during the year.
-Gifts and souvenirs are available.
+Gifts and souvenirs are available as mementoes of your visit.
+We offer a family history research service.
 Set in a fine 17th century house.

 The town is easily reached by road from Birmingham, Coventry and Stratford.
 Leave the M40 at Junction 15 of the motorway on the A429 to Warwick.
 There is a public pay and display car park in St Nicholas Park at the rear of the museum.

 There is also on street parking (metered) in the vicinity.
 There is a small car park at St John’s House, but spaces are limited, and there is accessible parking at the back.
 Trains stop at Warwick Station from Birmingham, Stratford and London Marylebone.
 Warwick Station is 0.2 miles away from the Museum.

 The Central Bus Station is located in Warwick town centre about 0.5 miles away from the Museum.

 November – March Tuesday to Saturday – 10am – 4pm

 Summer opening hours